 As a result of this analysis, the Company determined that its investment in Central Platte was materially impaired and recorded an impairment charge of \$2.0 million (\$1.2 million, net of tax) during the year ended September 30, 2010.
 During the quarter ended March 31, 2012, list prices of fully-developed lots in Central Platte's residential development were reduced.
-The Company incorporated these lower prices into its internal valuation model, which resulted in an additional impairment charge of \$200,000 during the quarter ended March 31, 2012.
-No events have occurred during the quarter ended June 30, 2012, that would indicate any additional impairment of the Company's investment in Central Platte.
+The Company incorporated these lower prices into its internal valuation model, which resulted in an additional impairment charge of \$200,000 (\$123,000, net of tax) during the quarter ended March 31, 2012.
+No other events have occurred that would indicate any additional impairment of the Company's investment in Central Platte.

-The following table displays the results derived from the Company's internal valuation model and the carrying value of its investment in Central Platte at June 30, 2012.
+The following table displays the results derived from the Company's internal valuation model at December 31, 2012, and the carrying value of its investment in Central Platte at December 31, 2012.
 Dollar amounts are expressed in thousands.

-Method 1 Method 2 Method 3 \$ 15,340 15,393 17,599 Average of methods 1, 2, and 3 \$ 16,111 Carrying value of investment in Central Platte Holdings, LLC \$ 15,998
+Method 1 Method 2 Method 3 \$ 14,922 15,611 17,682 Average of methods 1, 2, and 3 \$ 16,072 Carrying value of investment in Central Platte Holdings, LLC \$ 15,771

 The Company's investment in NBH consists of a 50% ownership interest in an entity that holds raw land, which is currently zoned as agricultural.
 The general managers intend to rezone this property for commercial and/or residential development.
 The raw land was purchased in 2002.
 The Company accounts for its investment in NBH under the equity method.
 Due to the overall economic conditions surrounding real estate, the Company evaluated its investment for impairment in accordance with ASC 323-10-35-32, which provides guidance related to a loss in value of an equity method investment.
 Potential impairment was measured based on liquidation or appraised values determined by an independent third party appraisal.
 As a result of this analysis, the Company determined that its investment in NBH was materially impaired and recorded an impairment charge of \$1.1 million (\$693,000, net of tax) during the year ended September 30, 2010.
-No events have occurred during the nine months ended June 30, 2012, that would indicate any additional impairment of the Company's investment in NBH.
-The carrying value of the Company's investment in NBH was \$1.4 million at June 30, 2012.
+The results of this analysis as of September 30, 2012, did not indicate any additional impairment of the Company's investment in NBH.
+No events have occurred during the three month period ended December 31, 2012, that would indicate any additional impairment of the Company's investment.
+The carrying value of the Company's investment in NBH was \$1.4 million at December 31, 2012.

-(15) REGULATORY AGREEMENTS
+(14) REGULATORY AGREEMENTS

-On April 30, 2010, the Board of Directors of North American Savings Bank, F.S.B. (the "Bank"), a wholly owned subsidiary of the Company, entered into a Supervisory Agreement with the Office of Thrift Supervision ("OTS"), the Bank's primary regulator at that time.
+On April 30, 2010, the Board of Directors of North American Savings Bank, F.S.B. (the "Bank"), a wholly-owned subsidiary of the Company, entered into a Supervisory Agreement with the Office of Thrift Supervision ("OTS"), the Bank's primary regulator at that time.
 The agreement required, among other things, that the Bank revise its policies regarding internal asset review, obtain an independent assessment of its allowance for loan and lease losses methodology and conduct an independent third-party review of a portion of its commercial and construction loan portfolios.
-The agreement also directed the Bank to provide a plan to reduce its classified assets and its reliance on brokered deposits, and restricts the payment of dividends or other capital distributions by the Bank during the period of the agreement.
+The agreement also directed the Bank to provide a plan to reduce its classified assets and its reliance on brokered deposits, and restricted the payment of dividends or other capital distributions by the Bank during the period of the agreement.
 The agreement did not direct the Bank to raise capital, make management or board changes, revise any loan policies or restrict lending growth.